alaamer12/happy_core/README.md

 # About

 this project provides utils to help you to build better projects

+## prerequisites

+we need to know common simple functions you would usually need them

 ## Functionality

 This project provides the next functionalities:

 - threading [@d thread]
 - multiprocessing [@d multiprocessing]
 - job [@d as_job]